 Whatever the outcome, Le Pen’s vitriolic campaign has furthered division and exacerbated support for xenophobic sentiments.
 She is a xenophobic and discriminatory politician who is preying on the fears of voters by using immigrants as scapegoats.
 She is taking advantage of populist sentiment across Europe and the US.
 The current political climate of hatred is worrying for charities like JAN Trust which aim to promote inclusivity and integration.

-For more information on the work we do to fight racism and Islamophobia, visit our website: www.jantrust.org
+For more information on our work to combat racism and Islamophobia, visit our website: www.jantrust.org